 Everyone seems to be into these hiking craze lately, and they should be!
-You not only get to keep fit, you also get to catch the best views of the beautiful Kota Kinabalu.
-These 4 hills are a few popular hiking spots that you would not want to miss, be it to get into shape or simply to catch a view of the amazing sunrise or sunset.
+You not only get to keep fit, you also be rewarded with beautiful panoramic view from the top of the hill.
+These hills are a few popular hiking spots that you would not want to miss, be it to get into shape or simply to catch a view of the amazing sunrise or sunset.

 Kopungit Hill, or known as ‘Nulu Kuminaus’ which means Sulky Hill is a 2 kilometer hike from the starting point to the top.
 From the peak you’d be able to enjoy the view of Kota Kinabalu International Airport where you would probably be able to witness the arrival and departing of a plane and also the suburban town of Kepayan.